portellam/deploy-VFIO/README.md

 * a testbench to test VGA BIOSes without flashing ( includes adding a pointer to a VBIOS in a VM's XML file )[1]
 * booting Windows XP x86 ( GTX 900-series devices below, and Radeon RX 200(?)-series devices below )

-[1] providing a VBIOS for Windows may be necessary for NVIDIA devices, when said device is initialized a host BIOS/UEFI startup)
+[1] providing a VBIOS for Windows may be necessary for NVIDIA devices, when said device is initialized at host BIOS/UEFI startup)